-In the OIS-2008, a risk only investigation is an investigation where there is no specific allegation about the abuse or neglect of a child, but there are serious concerns about other issues in the family (e.g., substance abuse, mental health, cognitive impairments) that may put a child at risk for abuse and neglect.
+In 2008, the OIS began tracking two streams of investigations – investigated incidents of maltreatment and risk only investigations.
+In the OIS-2008 and OIS-2013, a risk only investigation is an investigation where there is no specific allegation about the abuse or neglect of a child, but there are serious concerns about other issues in the family (e.g., caregiver substance abuse, mental health issues, or cognitive impairments) that may put a child at risk for abuse and neglect.
 Risk investigations assess the likelihood that the child will be maltreated in the future.

-Risk only investigations were not explicitly measured in previous cycles of the OIS, while they are explicitly measured in the OIS-2008.
+Risk only investigations were not explicitly measured in the first three cycles of the OIS, while they were explicitly measured in the OIS-2008 and OIS-2013.

-Maltreatment occurs when a child experiences specific events that endanger her/his physical or emotional health.
-The OIS-2008 provides provincial information on 32 forms of child maltreatment investigated by child welfare agencies, subsumed under five categories: physical abuse, sexual abuse, neglect, emotional maltreatment and exposure to intimate partner violence.
-The OIS-2008 also provides information on the characteristics and circumstances of the investigated children and their families, and the services provided by child welfare and other social service agencies.
+Maltreatment occurs when a child experiences specific events that endanger her/his/their physical or emotional health.
+The OIS-2013 provides provincial information on 32 forms of child maltreatment investigated by child welfare agencies, subsumed under five categories: physical abuse, sexual abuse, neglect, emotional maltreatment and exposure to intimate partner violence.
+The OIS-2013 also provides information on the characteristics and circumstances of the investigated children and their families, and the services provided by child welfare and other social service agencies.

 Child welfare statutes in most jurisdictions require that professionals working with children and the general public report all situations where there is a concern of child abuse or neglect.
 The investigation phase is designed to determine whether the child was in fact maltreated.
 Some jurisdictions use a two-tiered substantiation classification system that distinguishes between verified and non-verified cases.
 The OIS uses a three-tiered classification system: